 Due to the unpredictability of 2020 – 2021, please be sure to call ahead or confirm the snow tubing places near Pennsylvania are open before venturing out.
 Most places now require tickets to be purchased in advance.
 As with any outdoor activity, there are risks, especially in the current climate.

 When the weather turns colder, it’s now possible to take advantage of the outdoor activities that can only be experienced in the colder months!
 Snow tubing places near Pennsylvania are plentiful.
 While we haven’t visited every one of these places, we’ve heard good things about them over the years.

-Snow Tubing Places near PA – Things to Consider
+Snow Tubing Places near Pennsylvania – Things to Consider

 When choosing a snow tubing adventure near PA, you may want to consider the other amenities that are included on the grounds of the tubing hill.
 Some snow tubing places are also resorts which have overnight lodging.
 Others may have fire pits to warm yourself between trips down the hill.
 Others boast additional attractions like amazing skiing or even a huge indoor water park to enjoy during your visit.

 Be sure to check requirements of each resort or attractions before you visit.
 For example, each snow tubing place may have different requirements for children’s height and/or age to participate.
 Some places may require an overnight stay to use their hill.
 Also, consider the timing of your snow tubing session.
 Are you allowed to tube all day at your chosen tubing hill, or is there a certain time frame that you must adhere to.

 It’s difficult to determine the opening dates of snow tubing places, so watch the locations websites and Facebook pages for announcements.
 Most places try to open during the month of December and typically close in the month of March.
 The ability to make snow is dependent on constant cold temperatures.
 Rain can also dampen the fun and melt the snow.
 Keep in mind that colder temperatures are great for fast and fun snow tubing.